z3i/gutenberg/book/on_structure.md

 ```

 After you've setup books folder, start creating pages inside it.
 They will be
-automatically hooked and put into a variable with the same name: you can use
+automatically hooked and put into corresponding variables with the same names: you can use
 them in your `structure.md`.